stadial/stadial.github.io/content/page/disclaimer/index.md

 description: Disclaimer of liability
 date: '2022-01-06'
 aliases:
-  - about-us
-  - contact
 lastmod: '2022-01-06'
 ---

 The material and information contained on this website is for general information purposes only.
 You should not rely upon the material or information on the website as a basis for making any decisions.

 THIS INFORMATION IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND,